htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 SERVICE Node
 ^^^^^^^^^^^^

-A **SERVICE** node is a special type of node that is always run at the beginning of a DAG.
+A :dag-cmd:`SERVICE[Usage]` node is a special type of node that is always run at the beginning of a DAG.
 These are typically used to run tasks that need to run alongside a DAGMan workflow (i.e. progress monitoring) without any direct dependencies to the other nodes in the workflow.

-The syntax used for the **SERVICE** command is
+The syntax used for the :dag-cmd:`SERVICE` command is

 .. code-block:: condor-dagman

     SERVICE NodeName SubmitDescription

-If a DAGMan workflow finishes while there are SERVICE nodes still running, it will remove all running SERVICE nodes and exit.
+If a DAGMan workflow finishes while there are :dag-cmd:`SERVICE` nodes still running, it will remove all running :dag-cmd:`SERVICE` nodes and exit.

-While the SERVICE node is started before other nodes in the DAG, there is no guarantee that it will start running before any of the other nodes.
+While the :dag-cmd:`SERVICE` node is started before other nodes in the DAG, there is no guarantee that it will start running before any of the other nodes.
 However, running it directly on the access point by setting :subcom:`universe` to ``Local`` will make it more likely to begin running prior to other nodes.

 .. note::

-    A SERVICE node runs on a **best-effort basis**.
+    A :dag-cmd:`SERVICE` node runs on a **best-effort basis**.
 If this node fails to submit correctly, this will not register as an error and the DAG workflow will continue normally.

 :index:`node priorities<single: DAGMan; Node priorities>`